 1.4 Local Plans are prepared and adopted in accordance with the Planning and Compulsory Act 2004 and associated local planning regulations.
-Local plans must be positively prepared, justified, effective and consistent with national policy.
+Local plans must be positively prepared, justified, effective and consistent with national policy.2

-&lt;sup>1 See: Regulation 5 (a) (i)-(iv) of the Town and Country Planning (Local Planning) (England) Regulations 2012
+1 See: Regulation 5 (a) (i)-(iv) of the Town and Country Planning (Local Planning) (England) Regulations 2012

-&lt;sup>2 See NPPF 2012, Para 182.
+2 See NPPF 2012, Para 182.

-1.5 As Ealing is a London borough it continues to work within the context of a regional spatial strategy (the "London Plan") prepared by the Mayor of London.
-Ealing's Local Plan must be in "general conformity" with the London Plan which was adopted on July 22nd 2011.

-1.6 Revised early minor alterations (REMA) to the London Plan were published by the Mayor of London on October 11th 2013.
-Some further alterations to the London Plan (FALP) are expected to be published for consultation at the end of January 2014.

-1.7 Further changes to the development plan system have since been introduced through the Localism Act 2011 and, in particular, the publication of the National Planning Policy Framework (NPPF) on March 27th 2012, the introduction of a new "duty to cooperate" and creation of a new tier of "neighbourhood development plans".

-1.8 The NPPF sets out the Government's planning policies for England and how they should be applied.
+- 1.5 As Ealing is a London borough it continues to work within the context of a regional spatial strategy (the "London Plan") prepared by the Mayor of London.
+Ealing's Local Plan must be in "general conformity" with the London Plan which was adopted on July 22nd 2011. - 1.6 Revised early minor alterations (REMA) to the London Plan were published by the Mayor of London on October 11th 2013 and some further alterations to the London Plan (FALP) were published in March 2015.
+Some minor alternations to the London Plan (MALP) relating to revised housing standards and parking standards were consulted upon by the Mayor of London between May and June 2015.
+An examination in public is anticipated in October 2015 with final publication expected in early 2016, subject to an inspector's report. - 1.7 Further changes to the development plan system have since been introduced through the Localism Act 2011 and, in particular, the publication of the National Planning Policy Framework (NPPF) on March 27th 2012, the introduction of a new "duty to cooperate" and creation of a new tier of "neighbourhood development plans".
+The NPPF sets out the Government's planning policies for England and how they should be applied.
 It must be taken into account in the preparation of the local plan and is a material consideration when making planning decisions.
-It replaced most of the original 25 national planning policy guidance notes and planning policy statements with a single document (and associated technical guidance).

-1.9 The Duty to Co-operate. requires local planning authorities and public bodies or other persons. as prescribed to work together constructively, actively and on an on-going basis on strategic, cross boundary matters in the preparation of local development documents.

-1.10 Neighbourhood planning is intended to give communities direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need..
-Neighbourhood development plans are community-led plans that set out local priorities for defined areas of the borough that must meet certain "basic conditions" - including conformity with the strategic policies of higher level plans - and must be subject to an independent examination and approved in a local referendum.

-1.11 Figure 1 below illustrates the context in which Ealing's Local Plan is being prepared and all of the different planning policy documents that can be included within it and these are described in more detail.
+It replaced most of the original 25 national planning policy guidance notes and planning policy statements with a single document (and associated technical guidance). - 1.8 The Duty to Co-operate. requires local planning authorities and public bodies or other persons. as prescribed to work together constructively, actively and on an on-going basis on strategic, cross boundary matters in the preparation of local development documents. - 1.9 Neighbourhood planning is intended to give communities direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need.6 Neighbourhood development plans are community-led plans that set out local priorities for defined areas of the borough that must meet certain "basic conditions" including conformity with the strategic policies of higher level plans and must be subject to an independent examination and approved in a local referendum. - 1.10 Figure 1 below illustrates the context in which Ealing's Local Plan is being prepared and all of the different planning policy documents that can be included within it and these are described in more detail.

-&lt;sup>3 See S.33A of the Planning and Compulsory Purchase Act 2004.
+3 See S.33A of the Planning and Compulsory Purchase Act 2004.

-&lt;sup>4 The other persons prescribed are those identified in Regulation 4 (1) of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+4 The other persons prescribed are those identified in Regulation 4 (1) of the Town and Country Planning (Local Planning) (England) Regulations 2012.

-&lt;sup>5 A strategic matter is defined as sustainable development or use of land that has or would have a significant impact on at least two planning areas, including the use of land for /in connection with infrastructure that is strategic.
+5 A strategic matter is defined as sustainable development or use of land that has or would have a significant impact on at least two planning areas, including the use of land for /in connection with infrastructure that is strategic.

-&lt;sup>6 See NPPF 2012, Paras 183-185.
+6 See NPPF 2012, Paras 183-185.